Structural insulators and promotors in networks under generic problem-solving dynamics: Methods

 \subsection{Small-World Networks}

 In this analysis, we mainly focus on small-world networks with few inserted links as a toy model for graphs with high clustering and small shortest path length.
 The idea of the graph generation follows~\cite{wattsCollectiveDynamicsSmallworld1998}.
-However, since the networks are supposed to be solvable with a given number of $\chi$ colors (the chromatic number), we generated them as follows: 40 (39 for $\chi=3$) nodes are arranged as a circular graph, where every node $i$ is connected to its $\chi - 1$ closest neighbors in both directions.
-A given number of shortcuts is then added such that every shortcut connects only nodes with a different value of $mod(i, \chi)$, where $i$ is the node's index, thus preserving the graph's chromatic number $\chi$.
+However, since the networks are supposed to be solvable with a given number of $\chi$ colors (the chromatic number), we generate them as follows: 40 (39 for $\chi=3$) nodes are arranged as a circular graph, where each node $i$ is connected to its $\chi - 1$ closest neighbors in both directions.
+A given number of shortcuts are then added such that each shortcut connects only nodes with a different value of $mod(i, \chi)$, where $i$ is the node index, thus preserving the graph's chromatic number $\chi$.
 To compare how fast different network topologies can be solved, we look at the number of color changes that have been performed until the network is in a solved state.
 The color changes then set a time scale where each time step is equal to one color change.